plcrodrigues/py.ALPHA.EEG.2017-GIPSA/README.md

 All dependencies are listed in `requirements.txt` for your interest.

-Then, to ensure that your code finds the right scripts, open a python shell and type:
+Then, to ensure that your code finds the right scripts, open a Python shell and type:

 ```
 import alphawaves